sylefeb/Silice/projects/verification_tutorial/README.md

 ### Programs needed

+Symbiyosys is a front-end for Yosys to make formal verification easier.
+As such, you will also need Yosys, which you can get [here](https://github.com/YosysHQ/yosys).
+Note that, if you choose to build it yourself, you may need to create a symlink for yosys-abc, depending on whether you installed it with yosys or on its own (because some programs expect a `yosys-abc` executable, which isn't created if you have an external ABC solver).
+You can get Symbiyosys [here](https://symbiyosys.readthedocs.io/en/latest/).

+You will also need the SMT solver Yices2, which is available [here](https://yices.csl.sri.com/).
+This solver handles BMC and cover tests quite fine, and fast enough (compared to e.g. z3).

 <!-- Describe implemented features (#assert, #assume, #restrict, #cover, #wasat, #stable, #stableinput, #mode, #depth, #timeout, algorithm#) -->
 ## Syntax and semantics